edgedb/edgedb/docs/stdlib/json.rst

     This function provides "safe" navigation of a JSON value.
-If the input path is a valid path for the input JSON object/array, the JSON value at the end of that path is returned.
-If the path cannot be followed for any reason, the empty set is returned:
+If the input path is a valid path for the input JSON object/array, the JSON value at the end of that path is returned:

     .. code-block:: edgeql-repl